-CB radio that we enjoy today are a result of an innovative idea that initiated in the U.S. in 1945.
-This device was meant to make the radio facility open to the general public over short ranges for two way communication.
+CB radio that we enjoy today is a result of an innovative idea that initiated in the U.S. in 1945.
+This device was meant to make the radio facility open to the general public over short ranges for two-way communication.
 In the initial phase, the FCC allowed only a limited number of UHF frequencies for this service.
 But this facility could not be implemented due to the limited technological facilities available during that period.
-It was also coming out to be quite expensive due to which the manufacturers had to stop the further production of these CB radio.
+It was also coming out to be quite expensive due to which the manufacturers had to stop the further production of that CB radio.

 In 1958, the real Citizens Band came into being as the FCC allowed the 27 MHz band to have more of the frequencies to be used by the public.
 Now the users were allowed to access 23 channels over this frequency range.
-The manufacturers were able to produce these radios in a more cost effective manner and these devices could now be operated on the AM mode.By 1970’s, the Citizens Band had reached its peak of fame because they had become very common for a localized two way communication among all the truckers for the purpose of general interaction as well as for the purpose of trade.
-It also was promoted very positively among the public because of some of themost remarkable movies of Hollywood created during that time like The Gum Ball Rally, The Canonball Run, Convoy, Smokey & The Bandit etc. TV also played a big role in this regard with one of its famous shows titled ‘The Dukes Of Hazard’.
+The manufacturers were able to produce these radios in a most-effective manner and these devices could now be operated in the AM mode.By 1970’s, the Citizens Band had reached its peak of fame because they had become very common for a localized two way communication among all the truckers for the purpose of general interaction as well as for the purpose of trade.
+It also was promoted very positively among the public because of some the of the most remarkable movies of Hollywood created during that time like The Gum Ball Rally, The Cannonball Run, Convoy, Smokey & The Bandit etc. TV also played a big role in this regard with one of its famous shows titled ‘The Dukes Of Hazard’.

 CB Radio Craze

 By 1973, the oil crisis hit the market, resulting into a seriously decreased supply of the fuel and its raised price.
 To cope with this scenario, United States government had to impose a speed limit of 55MPH for all the drivers, including the truckers.
 This was the time when the CB radios began to be used more frequently because truckers felt the need of communicating with each other whenever they found the source of fuel somewhere.